giangndm/8xff-rfcs/text/0005-media-webrtc-sdk.md

 - features: a JSON object containing some features that the client wants to use.
 For example: mix-minus, spatial room, etc.
 - tracks: list of senders and receivers, which include state of it for fast initializing
 - sdp: the OfferSDP that the client created.
+- ice_lite: if this is true, that mean server is running without ice-trickle, so we dont need to send ice candidate to server.

 The explanation of each response parameter: